John Roch

-Biography
+Early life

-Roch was born in Cardiff to Frederick Ormond Roch and wife Vera Elizabeth Roch, née Chamberlain, Roch was educated at Wrekin College on a scholarship from Barclays Bank (for whom his father worked) and read law at Clare College, Cambridge.
+Roch was born in Cardiff to Frederick Ormond Roch and wife Vera Elizabeth Roch, née Chamberlain, Roch was educated at Wrekin College on a scholarship from Barclays Bank (for whom his father worked) and read law at Clare College, Cambridge (BA, LLB).
 He studied comparative law in Paris for a year, then served as an officer in the Royal Welch Fusiliers, stationed in British Honduras, for his National Service.

+Career

 He was called to the Bar by Gray's Inn in 1961, and joined a chambers in Cardiff where he specialised in personal injury claims.
 Roch took silk in 1976, and was elected a Bencher of Gray's Inn in 1985.
 He was a Recorder from 1975 to 1985.

 Roch was appointed a Justice of the High Court in 1985.
 Assigned to the Queen's Bench Division, he was a Presiding Judge, Wales and Chester Circuit from 1986 to 1990.
 He was promoted to the Court of Appeal in 1993 and was sworn of the Privy Council.
 He was one of the judges who quashed the convictions of the Bridgewater Four in 1997.
 Roch retired in 2000.

+Personal life

 He married Anne Greaney in 1967 and they had three daughters; she died in 1994.
-Roch died of heart failure on 1 December 2021, at the age of 87.
+Roch later married Susan Niccols.
+Roch died of heart failure in a flat in Broad Haven with his wife on 1 December 2021, at the age of 87.